-1302.4 Nonmetallic Pipe
+1302.4 Nonmetallic pipe.
 All nonmetallic pipe shall be listed and labeled as being acceptable for the intended application for flammable and combustible liquids.
 Nonmetallic pipe shall be installed only outside, underground.

-1302.5 Fittings and Valves

-Fittings and valves for the piping systems shall be compatible with, or shall be of the same material as, the pipe or tubing, and shall conform with Table 1202.5.
+1302.5 Fittings and valves.
+Fittings and valves shall be approved for the piping systems, and shall be compatible with, or shall be of the same material as, the pipe or tubing.

-1302.6 Bending of Pipe

-Pipe shall be suitable for bending and shall conform with Table 1302.3.
+1302.6 Bending of pipe.
+Pipe shall be approved for bending.
 Pipe bends shall be made with approved equipment.
 The bend shall not exceed the structural limitations of the pipe.

-1302.7 Pumps
+1302.7 Pumps.
 Pumps that are not part of an appliance shall be of a positive-displacement type.
 The pump shall automatically shut off the supply when not in operation.
 Pumps shall be listed and labeled in accordance with UL 343.

-1302.8 Flexible Connectors and Hoses

-Flexible metal connectors and hoses used where rigid connections are impractical or to reduce the effect of jarring and vibration shall be listed and labeled in accordance with UL 536 and shall be installed in compliance with its label and the manufacturer's installation instructions and shall not exceed 18 inches (457 mm).
+1302.8 Flexible connectors and hoses.
+Flexible metal connectors and hoses used where rigid connections are impractical or to reduce the effect of jarring and vibration shall be listed and labeled in accordance with UL 536 and shall be installed in compliance with its label and the manufacturer's installation instructions.
 Connectors made from combustible materials shall not be used inside buildings or above ground outside of buildings.